This post may contain affiliate links. Read our disclosure policy.

 Storage: If you have any remaining from your Thanksgiving dinner, store leftover stuffing in an airtight container in the fridge for 3-4 days.
 Warm in the microwave or the oven until heated all the way through.

-two hands setting a platter of sourdough stuffing on the table
+a plate of sourdough stuffing on a counter.

 Tap stars to rate!